Documentary Credit Specialist Certification and Training (CDCS)

 If you are already working with documentary credits then this qualification is designed for you.
 CDCS® is a professional qualification recognized worldwide as the benchmark of competence for international practitioners.
 While it is intended for experienced practitioners, the qualification could also be used to gain wider experience/knowledge in this sector, to transfer into the sector and for continuing professional development (CPD) purposes which could, therefore, qualify you to work in another field.

 Why get a Certificate for Documentary Credit Specialists?

 The CDCS® will enable you as a documentary credit practitioner to gain practical knowledge and understanding of the complex issues associated with documentary credit practice

 The unit is designed to enable documentary credit specialists to understand documentary credits, the products, parties, processes and rules that underpin documentary credit transactions.
 As well as the ability to manage documentary credit transactions and identify irregularities, by applying knowledge of processes, ICC rules and trade terms.

-- Improve career and promotion prospects
+- Advance your career and promotion prospects

 CDCS® is made up of one mandatory unit on the Principles and Practices of Documentary Credit Transactions (PDT) which must be successfully completed in order for you to achieve the certificate

 - analyze documentary credit products and reflect upon their desirability and effectiveness in a variety of scenarios;